skipperkongen/alarm-on-your-laptop/README.md

 # Alarm on your laptop

 Use your laptop's built-in webcam an microphone as an alarm system.
 Honestly, it has only been tested on mac.
+In a separate repo I will remake a "suspicious behavior on video" machine learning example I saw at Spark + AI 2018 (stay tuned).

 ## About